MOUNTAIN DIVISION TRAIL; NORTHERN SECTION:

 Directions:

-To Start from the Johnson Field parking lot in Standish [Southern Section; North End]; From the junction of Routes 35 & 114 in Sebago Lake follow Route 35 east 0.4 miles to the parking lot on your right.
+To Start from the Johnson Field parking lot in Standish [Central Section; Northern End]; From the junction of Routes 35 & 114 in Sebago Lake follow Route 35 east 0.4 miles to the parking lot on your right.
 Trailhead is to the East.

-The Mountain Division Trail exists as two separate segments of what will eventually be a more than 50-mile-long trail from Fryeburg to Portland.
-The Southern Section runs between Windham and Standish; the Northern Section runs through Fryeburg on the New Hampshire border.
+The Mountain Division Trail exists as 3 separate segments of what will eventually be a more than 50 mile-long trail from Fryeburg Southeast, to Portland.
+Three sections have been completed.
+The Southern Section utilizes Thompson’s Point Trail (formerly known as the Fore River Trail) & the Fore River Parkway Trail in Portland.
+The Central Section runs from Windham Northwest, to Standish, while the Northern Section runs Northwest, through Fryeburg on the New Hampshire border.
 The trail runs alongside currently dormant train tracks owned by the Maine Department of Transportation.
 The Mountain Division Trail takes its name from the Maine Central Railroad’s Mountain Division that ran from Portland through New Hampshire’s White Mountains to Vermont.
 Chartered in 1867 as the Portland & Ogdensburg Railroad, Maine Central took over in the early 20th century.
 Passenger service on the scenic run ended in 1958, and freight trains stopped rolling after Guilford Transportation (later Pan Am Railways) acquired it in the 1980s.
-The Presumpscot River Trail is a spur off the Mountain Division Trail; Southern Section.
-The Mountain Division Trail is also utilized as part of the Sebago to the Sea Trail (which travels from Sebago Lake in Standish to Casco Bay in Portland).
+The Presumpscot River Trail is a spur off the Mountain Division Trail; Southern Section that travels Southeast, through Shaw Park.
+The Mountain Division Trail is also utilized as part of the Sebago to the Sea Trail , which travels from Sebago Lake in Standish, Southeast, to Casco Bay in Portland.
 For more information visit; MT DIVISION RAIL TRAIL & MAINE TRAIL FINDER .

 Mountain Division Trail; Northern Section:

-Starting from the Portland Street parking lot [South End] in Fryeburg; I haven't checked out this section.
-The paved trail heads north alongside the dormant RR tracks along an open wooded corridor.
+Starting from the Portland Street parking lot in Fryeburg [Southern End]; I haven't checked out this section.
+The paved trail heads Northwest, alongside the dormant RR tracks along an open wooded corridor.
 Isolated.
-Come alongside Routes 5 & 113 at 1.7 miles before heading back into the woods.
+Come alongside Routes 5 & 113 at 1.7 miles before heading West, back into the woods.
 Cross Porter Road (industrial area) at 2.6 miles.
 Map Board and small parking area.
 Cross a RR bridge over Wards Pond before crossing Quarry Rd at 2.9 miles.
-Come alongside Route 302 which will bring you to the Maine Tourism parking lot after 4 miles and the end of the trail.
+Come alongside Route 302, where the trail turns Southwest, bringing you to the Maine Tourism parking lot after 4 miles and the end of the trail.

 Mountain Division Trail; Southern Section: